aswinks123/Quotes-maker-microservice/README.md

 Build step-by-step, learn each part, and keep the repository clean.

-More detals and features will be added when we complete each phase of the project
+More detals and features will be added when we complete each phase of the project.
+We will be developing the software from feature branches and after testing we will merge to master branch